samuelede/devops-pbl-projects/project1/README.md

 Step 0 of 5 - Select a preferred region as highlighted in the top right above to select a preferable region and/or change.
 Next click and select Launch instance as shown in 2.

 ![pkp ec2 instance](images/step0_6_pkp_ec2_instance.jpg)
-Step 0 of 6 - Type in a preferred instane name and in the Applications and OS Images section select Ubuntu and the ubuntu server 22.04
+Step 0 of 6 - Type in a preferred instance name and in the Applications and OS Images section select Ubuntu and the ubuntu server 22.04
 ![launch ec2 instance](images/step0_6launch_ec2_instance.jpg)

 Next, click create a key pair and type a key name, select RSA and .pem private key option.